This post may contain affiliate links. Please read our disclosure policy.

 Calories: 205kcal | Carbohydrates: 16g | Protein: 0g | Fat: 0g | Saturated Fat: 0g | Cholesterol: 0mg | Sodium: 2mg | Potassium: 137mg | Sugar: 15g | Vitamin C: 27.1mg | Iron: 0.3mg

-Profile photo of chef Jessica Randhawa of The Forked Spoon
+Close up photo of Chef Jessica Randhawa of The Forked Spoon in a blue spotted dress, in the sunlight

-About Jessica Randhawa
+Jessica Randhawa

-Comments
+4 Comments

-1. Audrey Hadler says
+1. Audrey Hadler says:

 I looooove this cocktail and have enjoyed it a few times now.
-It so good I always which there was more of it when I finish mine! 😋 I also have a question…in the list of ingredients is says will will need lime juice but in the recipe it says lemon juice.
+It so good I always which there was more of it when I finish mine! ๐Ÿ˜‹ I also have a question…in the list of ingredients is says will will need lime juice but in the recipe it says lemon juice.
 Just looking for clarity.
 Thanks so much!

 Hi Audrey,